petrkohut/hackerrank-javascript/README.md

 #Hackerrank problems
-Some of mine solutions of Hackerrank problems
+Some of my solutions of Hackerrank problems

-More Info at my Hackerrank profile: [https://www.hackerrank.com/petrkohut](https://www.hackerrank.com/petrkohut)
+More info at my Hackerrank profile: [https://www.hackerrank.com/petrkohut](https://www.hackerrank.com/petrkohut)